Over half the world’s agricultural production comes from only three crops. Let’s bring greater agrobiodiversity to global supply chains.

 An international team of scientists, life cycle assessment experts, plastic pollution activists, and food service supply chain purchaser are identifying contaminants of concern in single-use materials to accelerate a shift toward reusables in the food service industry.

 Our formula: bring together the leading food experts, unite them on real solutions, then transform their ideas into freely available tools for the world to use.

 I. We already have the answers.

 The key to solving our food systems’ greatest challenges are already known, so it’s not the case of finding the right answers.
 Instead, it’s an implementation problem.
 The key actors needed to solve the myriad problems we face simply can’t find each other because our supply chains are opaque.
-Accelerators can bring together these domain experts to collectively problem solve and find solutions that would otherwise remain beyond reach.
+Activators can bring together these domain experts to collectively problem solve and find solutions that would otherwise remain beyond reach.

 II.
 Find the willing and the able.

 It’s not enough to gather a collection of passionate people willing to tackle our food systems’ greatest challenges.
 Nor is it enough to identify the right individuals with the requisite skills.
 Instead, you have to find those that possess both the willingness and the ability to lend their expertise in a collaborative environment, over an extended period of time, to build the necessary tools.

 III.
 Can we find a cure for blindness?

 Our global supply chains are blind.
 We have no idea who grows our food, where it comes from, or what methods are used.
 We believe that a connected market, one based on the principle of transparency, allows food purchasers to make decisions that are both aligned with their personal values and the missions of their companies.
 Changing our food system begins with putting as much information into the moment a purchase is made as possible.